Laura-Villain/Levonorgestrel/Evaluation/Input/Content/Section2.1_Modeling_Strategy.md

 The applied activity and variability of plasma proteins and active processes that are integrated into PK-Sim® are described in the publicly available PK-Sim® Ontogeny Database Version 7.3 ([Schlender 2016](#main-references)) or otherwise referenced for the specific process.

-The present model represents an updated version of the model presented by Cicali et al. [Cicali 2021](#main-references).
-A PBPK model for levonogestrel was developed and evaluated for a healthy adult volunteers for IV and oral administration.
+The present model represents an updated version of the model presented by Cicali et al. ([Cicali 2021](#main-references)).
+A PBPK model for levonogestrel was developed and evaluated for healthy adult volunteers for IV and oral administration.
 The mean PBPK model was developed using a standard female individual.
 The model was evaluated by comparing the pharmacokinetic simulation with observed in vivo pharmacokinetic data taken from literature.
 The current levonogestrel model is based on the publication by Cicali et al [Cicali 2021](#main-references).

 Unknown parameters were identified using the Parameter Identification module provided in PK-Sim®.
 Structural model selection was mainly guided by visual inspection of the resulting description of data and biological plausibility.